-- 4.6 Appendix A includes a summary of the comments that were received on the questionnaire sheets. - 4.7 The main comments made by the residents include: - If implemented will likely reduce the value of their properties. - This would be an extra burden on families. - CPZ will not reduce the volume of cars that drive down our road. - The CPZ will discourage or reduce visits from friends and family. - We pay enough council tax. - Permit prices will only be "hyped up" regularly, far too expensive already. - 4.8 The Council's responsibility in ensuring the safe movement of traffic includes access to the road network and to this end all junctions in this area have yellow line waiting restrictions, including double yellow line 'At any time' waiting restrictions. - 4.9 The purpose of the consultation was to determine whether there is support to extend the existing Norbury CPZ.
+- 4.6 A summary of the comments that were received on the questionnaire sheets are as follows: - Somerset Gardens is located in a very busy shopping and restaurant area. - Local car dealers leave their cars in Somerset Gardens, extend to include Saturdays please. - CPZ will not reduce the volume of cars that drive down our road. - The CPZ will discourage or reduce visits from friends and family. - We pay a lot of council tax. - 4.7 The Council's responsibility in ensuring the safe movement of traffic includes access to the road network and to this end all junctions in this area have yellow line waiting restrictions, including double yellow line 'At any time' waiting restrictions. - 4.8 The purpose of the consultation was to determine whether there is support to introduce a controlled parking scheme in Somerset Gardens.
+The responses are considered to demonstrate the need for a parking scheme in Somerset Gardens subject to formal consultation. - 4.9 The legal process requires that formal consultation takes place in the form of Public Notices published in the London Gazette and a local paper (Croydon Guardian).
+Although it is not a legal requirement this Council also fixes street notices to lamp columns in the vicinity of the proposed scheme and writes to occupiers who are directly affected to inform as many people as possible of the proposals.

-- 4.10 The responses are considered to demonstrate the need for the extension of the Controlled Parking Zone into sections of Bishops Park Road, Croindene Road and Upwood Road as shown on Plan no. PD-304a subject to formal consultation. - 4.11 The legal process requires that formal consultation takes place in the form of Public Notices published in the London Gazette and a local paper (Croydon Guardian).
-Although it is not a legal requirement this Council also fixes street notices to lamp columns in the vicinity of the proposed scheme and writes to occupiers who are directly affected to inform as many people as possible of the proposals. - 4.12 Official bodies such as the Fire Brigade, the Cycling Council for Great Britain, The Pedestrian Association, Age UK, The Owner Drivers' Society, The Confederation of Passenger Transport and bus operators are consulted under the terms of the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
-Additional bodies, up to 27 in total, are consulted depending on the relevance of the proposals. - 4.13 Once the notices have been published the public has 21 days to comment or object to the proposals.
+- 4.10 Official bodies such as the Fire Brigade, the Cycling Council for Great Britain, The Pedestrian Association, Age UK, The Owner Drivers' Society, The Confederation of Passenger Transport and bus operators are consulted under the terms of the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
+Additional bodies, up to 27 in total, are consulted depending on the relevance of the proposals. - 4.11 Once the notices have been published the public has 21 days to comment or object to the proposals.
 If no relevant objections are received, subject to agreement to the delegated authority sought by the recommendations, the Traffic Management Order is then made.
-Any relevant objections received will be reported to the Executive Director of Place for a recommendation as to whether the scheme should be introduced as originally proposed, amended or abandoned and objectors informed of the decision.
+Any relevant objections received will be reported to the Executive Director of Place for consideration as to whether the scheme should be introduced as originally proposed, amended or abandoned and objectors informed of the decision.